josafatburmeister/BirdSongIdentification/README.md

 source ./env/bin/activate
 ```

-To install the dependencies, run (inside the `src` directory of the repository):
+To install the dependencies, run the following command inside the `src` directory of the repository:

 ```bash
 python3 -m pip install -r requirements-notebook.txt
 ```

-To be able to import the modules from the repository, run (inside the `src` directory of the repository):
+To be able to import the modules from the repository, run the following command inside the `src` directory of the repository:

 ```bash
 python3 -m pip install -e .